tasmiarahmantanjin/docker-demo/README.md

 6. TA-DA!!!
 You are good to try signal manipulations and the app is up and running with docker.

 ### Some Basic Docker command
-1. List all the docker image
+1. List all the docker images
 ```
 docker images
 ```